dhanainme/triton-inference-server/README.rst

 What's New in 1.14.0
 --------------------

-* Support for the new KFServing HTTP/REST, GRPC and corresponding client libraries is released on GitHub branch r20.06 and as NGC container 20.06-py3.
+* Support for the new KFServing HTTP/REST, GRPC and corresponding C++ and Python client libraries.

-* Support for the legacy V1 HTTP/REST, GRPC and corresponding client libraries is released on GitHub branch r20.06-v1 and as NGC container 20.06-v1-py3.

-* Migration from Triton V1 to Triton V2 requires signficant changes, see the “Backwards Compatibility” and “Roadmap” sections of the GitHub README for more information.

-* Refer to the 20.06-v1 column of the  Frameworks Support Matrix for container image versions that the 20.0-v1 inference server container is based on.

 Features
 --------